 This is an intensive 6 credit core language development course which prepares ESOL students for college level work.
 Students will increase effective communications skills for the academic environment, expand critical thinking, inferential skills, academic vocabulary, and composition skills at the advanced level.
 This course meets twice a week for two time blocks

-Prerequisite: ESOL Department Placement Test or successfully passing ESOL 080 or Instructor recommendation expression, listening and speaking and reading comprehension may also attend.
+Prerequisite: ESOL Department Placement Test or successfully passing ESOL 080 or Instructor recommendation

 TOEFL PREPARATION (3-IC) (3:0)